-Reflection and Conclusion (5 minutes)
+Conclusion (5 minutes)

-- 1. Lead a brief discussion on the importance of voting and making informed decisions. - 2.
-Ask students to reflect on what they've learned about elections today. - 3.
+- 1. Lead a brief discussion on what students have learned about elections today. - 2.
+Ask students to reflect on why they think voting is important and how it helps make decisions in their community. - 3.
 Conclude the lesson by summarizing the key points discussed and emphasizing the significance of elections in a democratic society.